benjaminjkern/side-projects/js-projects/lambda++/README.md

 ## How to install

-1. Clone repo `git clone yadya`
+1. Clone this repo.
 2. Run `npm init`
 3. Run `node lambdaplusplus.js [Your Program name]`

 That's it!
+Simple!